icodePaul/repo_demo/README.md

 # Demo project for my students, building a static web page

-Some describution about the project
+Some describution about the project!